takuma929/gloss_tinynetworks/README.md

 1. Start MATLAB and navigate to the main project folder.

+2. Add the main project folder and its subfolders to the MATLAB path.

-2. Run the following command in the MATLAB Command Window:
+3. Run the following command in the MATLAB Command Window:

    ```
    main
    ```

-3. All figures will be saved to the `figs/` directory, and cleaned data files will be saved in the `data/` directory.
+4. All figures will be saved to the `figs/` directory, and cleaned data files will be saved in the `data/` directory.

 **Expected Output:**